Alopecia in women; Baldness - female; Hair loss in women; Androgenetic alopecia in women; Hereditary balding or thinning in women

 Hair loss may affect self-esteem and cause anxiety.

 Hair loss is usually permanent.

-Call your provider if you have hair loss and it continues, especially if you also have itching, skin irritation, or other symptoms.
+Contact your provider if you have hair loss and it continues, especially if you also have itching, skin irritation, or other symptoms.
 There might be a treatable medical cause for the hair loss.

 There is no known prevention for female pattern baldness.

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Diseases of the skin appendages.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 33.

 Sinclair R, Koh WL.
 Androgenetic alopecia.
 In: Lebwohl MG, Heymann WR, Coulson IH, Murrell DF, eds.
 Treatment of Skin Disease: Comprehensive Therapeutic Strategies.
 6th ed.
 Philadelphia, PA: Elsevier; 2022:chap 12.

 Sperling LC, Sinclair RD, El Shabrawi-Caelen L. Alopecias.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 69.